MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * profile should not show until hydration and animation is complete
   * reduce gap between profile and profile popover content
   * update timing of spinner wait animation - layout.tsx
   * why is there friction when using my filters?